mr-abhi-shek/astro-website/src/content/home/hero.md

 ---
 title: "Giving wings to the hope and dreams through Empowerment"
-description: "Empowering Change, Enrichng Lives - Together, We Make a Difference."
+description: "Empowering Change, Enriching Lives - Together, We Make a Difference."
 ---